 Figure 2: Straightening and its benefits, evaluated on a network trained on sequential MNIST.
 A. Three example sequences, illustrating the three geometric transformations.
 B. Emergence of straightness throughout layers of network computation.
 C. Accuracy in decoding various (untrained) variables from the network responses (top).
-Accuracy in predicting/decoding variables at the next time step (bottom).
-Identitity not considered for prediction as it is constant over the sequence.
+Accuracy in predicting variables at the next time step (bottom).
+Identity decoding was not considered for prediction as it is constant over the sequence.
 D. Prediction capabilities of the network.
 Top: example sequence, with dilating/contracting digit.
 Middle: reconstructions from simultaneous representation.
 Bottom: predictions (linear extrapolation) based on the representation at the previous two time steps.

-nonlinearities and no skip connections.
+Network architecture.
+The network architecture is dataset specific.
+For sequential MNIST, we instantiated f{θ} as a 7-layer convolutional neural network with simple half-wave rectifier (ReLU) nonlinearities and no skip connections.
 For sequential CIFAR-10 we used ResNet-18 [20] as the model backbone and attached to the end a projector with 3 fully-connected layers, following the standard practice in [3].
 Throughout the experiments we used the same model architecture for the straightening objective (2) and the invariance objective (4); the hyperparameters were optimized separately for each loss so that both models achieve their best recognition performance.